-Pain or numbness in the mouth that doesn't go away
+Pain or numbness in your jaw, lip, or mouth that doesn't go away

 A lump inside your mouth or on your neck

-Based on the results, your healthcare provider may decide you need a biopsy to look for cancer.
+Based on the results, your healthcare provider may decide you need a biopsy to check for cancer.

 What is a biopsy?

-A biopsy is a small sample of tissue that your healthcare provider takes from a suspicious area.
-A doctor called a pathologist examines this sample under a microscope to see if it is cancer.
+A biopsy is a tiny piece of tissue that your healthcare provider takes from the suspicious area.
+A doctor called a pathologist examines this tissue sample under a microscope to see if it is cancer.
 Samples may be taken from your mouth and from lymph nodes in your neck.
 The biopsy may be done in the healthcare provider's office or at a hospital.
 A biopsy is the only sure way to tell if you have cancer and what kind of cancer it is.

 Types of biopsies

-These are 3 ways to take a biopsy to check for oral cancer:
+These are 3 main ways to take a biopsy to check for oral cancer:

 Exfoliative cytology.
 Your healthcare provider may scrape some cells from the suspicious area and put them on a slide.
 This can be done in a doctor's office.

 Fine-needle aspiration.
-For a lump in your neck, your healthcare provider may use a thin, hollow needle to remove a small sample of tissue.
+If you have a suspicious lump in your neck, your healthcare provider may use a thin, hollow needle to remove a small sample of tissue.
 This can be done in the office.